 Trees, bushes, and shrubs all need pruning and trimming.
-The problem that many gardeners face, however, is knowing which one is which, and which one is needed.
+The questions that many gardeners ask, however, may concern the difference between pruning and trimming, and which one is needed.
 The words pruning and trimming might be used interchangeably, or maybe you just say cutting back instead.
 Regardless, here are the answers to all of your questions about trimming and pruning.

 Trimming refers to cutting the branches of an overgrown plant.
 You might be cutting it into a specific shape, or just trying to keep it to a specific size.
 Trimming might be done for cosmetic or health reasons, but the important distinction is that the plant is overgrown and you are just taking enough to get it back to its correct size or shape.